 As part of the process in preparing to liquidate your company, the insolvency practitioner will arrange for the company assets to be professionally valued by a reputable firm of valuers – this usually happens on the day of the director’s meeting or very shortly thereafter.
 The agents will attend the company’s premises and produce a full inventory of all assets and a valuation based on both a going concern basis and a break up basis.
 No assets should be sold until after the creditor’s meeting.
 The insolvency practitioner may though, in conjunction with his agents speak to potentially interested parties prior to the creditor’s meeting to try and increase the value of any potential offers.

-The Liquidator, once appointed is under a statutory duty to maximise the realisations from the sale of the company’s assets – if that means selling them back to the directors, even if the creditors are unhappy with that decision, then that is what must be done.
+The company Liquidator, once appointed is under a statutory duty to maximise the realisations from the sale of the company’s assets – if that means selling them back to the directors, even if the creditors are unhappy with that decision, then that is what must be done.

 What does it cost to put a company into liquidation?